Planning for Resilience in Community Development

 When I think about the future of transportation, I’m excited about innovations that will improve safety, foster equitable mobility, and help protect the natural environment.
 For example, I expect that car sharing systems will expand in availability and popularity, that autonomous vehicles will one day be the norm, and that unmanned drones will deliver our packages.
 These innovations will reduce traffic congestion and crashes while expanding mobility options for everyone. — Mindy Moore, AICP, Planner

-You never really know what kind of happy accident or technological advance might revolutionize the way we work—that’s what makes this job fun. —Lauren Dietz, Planner
+You never really know what kind of stroke of luck or technological advance might revolutionize the way we work—that’s what makes this job fun. —Lauren Dietz, Planner